 HBC provides limited scholarships for students who may not be able to pay the full tuition but exhibit the ability to complete a college program.
 To qualify, an applicant must complete the scholarship application and obtain a completed recommendation form.
-Students receiving scholarships must be enrolled in two or more courses and maintain a 2.5 grade point average or better.
+Students receiving scholarships must meet all requirements of that scholarship.
 Students requesting a scholarship should contact the Financial Aid Office.